zaikio/zai-docs/docs/integration/README.md

 ### OAuth - asking permission, building trust with data

 All data in the Zaikio platform lives within an Organisation's secure Workspace.
-This is protected using a comprehensive, fine-grained permissions model, and consumed through industry-standard OAuth 2.0 control flows.
+This is protected using a comprehensive, fine-grained permissions model, and consumed through industry-standard OAuth 2.0 authentication flows.
 When you have created your application, you then use OAuth's standards-based flows to ask for access to an Organisation's data.
 Our platform handles these requests for you with minimal work on your side, as long as you use off-the-shelf tooling that is available in almost every known programming language, and even No-Code platforms.